ELITEv5/AutonomousStableAssets/pSunDAI_improvements.md

 ## 🧠 Overview

-The **pSunDAIVaultASA_AutonomousUXFullFinal** contract represents the **final evolution** of the pSunDAI ecosystem — a completely immutable, self-governing stablecoin vault that operates without any admins, governance, or maintenance.
+The **pSunDAIVaultASA_Autonomous_Stable_Asset** contract represents the **final evolution** of the pSunDAI ecosystem — a completely immutable, self-governing stablecoin vault that operates without any admins, governance, or maintenance.

 It integrates a **self-refreshing oracle**, **time-based stability fees**, **system-wide collateral checks**, and **autonomous UX flows** for seamless, one-click interaction.